ritchiewilson/majormajor/README.rst

 MajorMajor was created by Ritchie Wilson, wilson.ri@husky.neu.edu

-All info found at http://www.majormajor.org
+More info found at http://www.majormajor.org